 If you and your child have decided intensive courses are the way to go, PassMeFast might be the ideal driving school for you.
 With a fleet of over 1,500 reliable local instructors across the UK, you can be sure we’ve got the perfect ADI for your son or daughter.
 Our instructors are DVSA-approved and are experienced with taking learners from beginner to pro in no time.

 Our instructors teach PassMeFast courses at an intensive or semi-intensive pace—in 2 to 5 hour blocks—depending on the preferences of the learner.
-Speaking of preferences, our Booking Agents will fast-track a practical test so that your son or daughter can get passed within a timeframe of their choosing.
+Speaking of preferences, our CX Adviser will fast-track a practical test so that your son or daughter can get passed within a timeframe of their choosing.
 If they’re learning intensively enough, you might not even have to practise with them outside of lessons!

 Make sure you’re paying for what they need

 By this point, you might have had a look at what PassMeFast has to offer.
 With nine crash course packages to choose from, however, it can be difficult to figure out which one might be best for your child.
 If they’re a complete beginner, then it’s pretty clear that they’ll need the full 48 hour beginner course.
 If they’ve already had a few lessons in the past, however, or they’ve practised a lot with you, it’s not as straightforward to work out how many hours they will need to become test-ready.

 Not entirely sure which course your child might need?
 PassMeFast has got the perfect solution.
 If you’ve not got the time for a course assessment (an hour in which an ADI will assess your child’s driving ability), why not try our course recommender?
 All you have to do is get your child to answer a few questions, ranging from what skills they’ve tackled so far to their confidence with driving test manoeuvres.